FabianSchoenberger/cloud-computing/README.md

 - `GCP_SA_KEY`

 - Ensure all Kubernetes manifests (`k8s/*.yaml`) are correctly configured with the appropriate Docker image paths.
-- Tags (`v*`) should follow a semantic versioning convention to maintain clarity.
+- Tags (`v*`) should follow a semantic versioning convention to maintain clarity - for example v1.0.0
-- Both workflows work together, but `deploy.yml` is dependent on the success of `build.yml`.
+- Both jobs of the workflow work together, but `Deploy` is dependent on the success of `Build`.

-## build.yml
+## Build Job

-The `build.yml` workflow build an pushes Docker images.
+The Build Job builds and pushes Docker images.
 Each image is tagged with the Git tag that triggered the workflow (`github.ref_name`).
-Ensures consistency between code versions and image versions.
+The job ensures consistency between code versions and image versions.

 1. **Triggered By**:
    - A `push` to any version tag (`v*`).